 2010 – present, GCP-certified; local site coordinator of psoriasis clinical research; principle investigator in early and late phase multi-center trials of immune-intervention in psoriasis.

 Currently on-going research is centered on immunotherapy of skin diseases.
-Projects include on-going investigational clinical trials, translational research projects, and studies adressed at genomic, pharmaco-genomic, and health-economic topics.
+Projects include on-going investigational clinical trials, translational research projects, and studies addressed at genomic, pharmaco-genomic, and health-economic topics.